 Q.7 Are visitor restrictions still in place at NHH?

 Visitor and family presence is integral to patient safety, the healing process, the patient's medical and psychological well-being, comfort and quality of life.
-While NHH had an open visiting policy prior to COVID-19, traffic within the hospital was initially restricted and in-person visits were strictly limited to essential visitors only, namely a patient that is dying or very ill; a support for a delivering mother; a parent/guardian of a child or primary family caregiver for an individual with specific needs.
-On Saturday, July 25th, NHH resumed limited inpatient unit visits for one designated visitor or primary family caregiver on weekends and selected holidays only.
-On Monday, September 14, NHH further expanded in-person visiting opportunities.
-COVID-19 Visitor Policy expectations still apply.
-For the latest information please see the related media release, a Frequently Asked Question document and the COVID-19 Visitor Policy here.
+While NHH had an open visiting policy prior to COVID-19, traffic within the hospital is presently restricted with in-person visits limited to essential visitors only, namely visitors to a patient that is dying or very ill; a support for a delivering mother; a parent/guardian of a child or primary family caregiver for an individual with specific needs.
+Please see the latest information on visitor restrictions on our website here.
 NHH's Virtual Visiting program continues to be available.
 Hundreds of these visits have been coordinated since the Program launched in April.
-Virtual visits may be schedule weekdays by contacting the hospital's Virtual Visiting Team at 905-372-6811, ext.
+Virtual visits are available weekdays by contacting the hospital's Virtual Visiting Team at 905-372-6811, ext.
 3146 or by email to firstname.lastname@example.org Note: to protect patient privacy, the patient's full name should not be included in the email.
 Read more about Virtual Visiting, including how to request a virtual visit, here.